Kay0n/website-JART/README.md

  - `routes` - Contains any files defining routes and associated logic for handling requests.
  - `pages`  - Contains any .html files to send to the client through routes

-### Dev Notes
- - If you recieve any type errors resembling `Property 'given_name' does not exist on type 'User'`, just open the `types.ts` file.
-VSCode should reload all typechecking for the User object and this should go away.
- - If you get an error like this in `app.js`, close and reopen VSCode. `Property 'use' does not exist on type 'Function'.`